amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 ```

 And voila!
-Now the functions are more descriptive and much easier to read and understand.
+Now the functions are more descriptive and much easier to understand.

 ## Putting it all together